Is an ESOP Right for You? An In-Depth Look at Employee Stock Ownership Plans

 Prairie Capital Advisors, Inc.

-Tim operates out of Prairie Capital Advisors' Louisville office.
-As vice president, Tim is responsible for business development and growth initiatives focused on new and mature ESOP opportunities.
-He advises companies and principals on valuation and ownership transition issues specifically ESOP formation and implementation.
+Tim is responsible for business development and growth initiatives focused on new and mature ESOP opportunities.
+He advises companies and principals on valuation and ownership transition issues, specifically ESOP formation and implementation.
 Services include adequate consideration analyses, feasibility studies, transaction financing and restructuring, fairness and solvency opinions, post-transaction cash flow analyses, and annual valuations.
-Tim has performed valuations and mergers and acquisitions (M&A) on a variety of companies in various industries.
+Tim has performed valuations and mergers and acquisitions on a variety of companies in various industries.

 Peter E. Jones